 Table of Contents

-The IT sector is generally known for its diversity of professions: from programmers to entrepreneurs, from digital marketers to designers, and everyone in between.
-My grandparents asked me recently who am I writing about and my explanation was based on a simple website of a local newspaper and all the jobs behind it and people who do them.
+The tech sector is generally known for its diversity of professions: from programmers to entrepreneurs, from digital marketers to designers, and everyone in between.
+Those who are less into tech often ask us who are we writing about and our explanation is always based on a simple website of a local newspaper and all the jobs behind it and people who do them.

-Let’s just say the people asking that question are always surprised by how many people are essential to make this weird internet thing they use sporadically running smoothly.
-But what floored them the most was the fact that some of those jobs could be performed from any place in the world with a good internet connection.
-And I didn’t even try to explain start-ups, entrepreneurs, apps, etc. I saved that for another lesson over coffee and grandma’s baked goods.
+Let’s just say the people asking that question are always surprised by how many workers are essential to make this weird internet thing they use sporadically running smoothly.
+But what surprises them the most is the fact that some of those jobs can be performed from any place in the world with a good internet connection.
+And we don’t even try to explain start-ups, entrepreneurs, apps, etc. We save that for another lesson on all things tech.

-One thing both of them said is this: if IT professionals truly can work from anywhere in the world, it’s no wonder they came here to Split and decided to stay.
-I tend to agree.
+One thing all of us agree on is this: if tech professionals truly can work from anywhere in the world, it’s no wonder they came here to Split and decided to stay.

-I’m sure every single one of our local IT professionals had their reason(s) behind their move to Split.
+We are sure every single one of our local tech professionals had their reason(s) behind their move to Split.
 However, the benefits of living here are certainly clear.
 Let’s look at geography first.
 Split lies on a peninsula located on the east coast of the Adriatic Sea, in the central Dalmatia region.
 From the point of view of connectivity, this position is excellent.